-Price: Free Available on: iPhone/iPad, Android
+Price: Free Available on: iPhone/iPad/iPod, Android

-Developed by Cornell Lab of Ornithology, this app is specifically designed for beginning and intermediate birders.
-This is a great tool for learning the steps in bird identification, and techniques that will aid you in understanding species differences.
-Merlin walks you through the methods of identification (size, color, behavior), and suggests the most likely birds based on those key traits and the current season and region you found it in.
-The app recently expanded to include a photo ID tool, where you can upload your own photo of the bird.
+Developed by Cornell Lab of Ornithology, the app is specifically designed for beginning and intermediate birders.
+This is a great app if you are still new to bird identification and want to learn techniques to help aid you with understanding the species differences.
+Merlin walks you through the methods of identification (size, color, behavior), and suggests possible birds based on region, season, and compatible characteristics.

 - Bird ID Guide

-- Great for beginner & intermediate birders
+- Great for beginner and intermediate birders

-- Offers step-by-step guidance
+- Step-by-step guidance

-- Lists most likely species in your season and region
+- Lists and compares similar bird species

-- Species images show differences seen with age & plumage

-- Includes photo ID tool